-Around the world, there are three major methods of textile production; weaving, knitting and braiding.
+Across the world, there are three major methods of textile production; weaving, knitting and braiding.
 Each one has an intrinsically different structure.
-Braiding is done by diagonally overlapping a set of threads that are tied off at one end in a zigzag pattern creating an ever-lengthening cord.
+Among these methods, braiding is done by diagonally overlapping a set of threads that are tied off at one end in a zigzag pattern, creating an ever-lengthening cord.
 The cord that is created through this process is called kumihimo in Japanese.
 The way the threads overlap is what gives our kumihimo their beauty.

 The Way of Braiding

 The work is all about endless repetition.
-With constant rhythm and hand movements from beginning to end, a homogenous cord is produced.
+With constant rhythm and hand movements from beginning to end, makes a homogenous cord.
 On rainy days, on windy days, on good days, and on bad days, no matter what, you must continue braiding every day.
-Idle thoughts can have a significant effect on the outcome.
-It’s of particular importance to empty your mind and focus on the present moment.
+Idle thoughts can lead to making bumpy and non-aesthetic looking kumihimo.
+It is important to empty your mind and focus on the present moment of braiding.

 On Hand Dyeing

-Dyeing the yarn is the first step in making kumihimo.
+Dyeing the thread is the first step in making kumihimo.
 Every single strand of thread we use is lovingly dyed one color at a time by Domyo’s craftsmen.

-This allows us to choose from a rainbow of different color combinations for our braided creations.
-It’s also impotent to our monochrome kumihimo, allowing them to give a distinct impression of the depth of expression that can found in a single color.
+This allows us to choose from a variety of different color combinations for our braided creations.
+It’s also important to our monochrome kumihimo, allowing them to give a distinct impression of the depth of expression that can found in a single color.

 With multicolored braids color coordination is vital, as subtle differences in the hue and saturation of each color can greatly affect the overall impression.
 Yarn dyed beautifully, and in a suitable color, is the first step in making kumihimo.